James Cooper (Pennsylvania politician)

-James Cooper (May 8, 1810March 28, 1863) was an American lawyer, soldier, and politician, who served in the United States Congress.
+James Cooper (May 8, 1810 – March 28, 1863) was an American lawyer, soldier, and politician, who served in the United States Congress.

-Biography

-James Cooper was born in Frederick County, Maryland on May 8, 1810.
-He lived much of his life in Gettysburg, Pennsylvania.
-He served in the Pennsylvania House of Representatives and was its Speaker for a year.
-He represented Pennsylvania in both the United States Senate and the U.S. House.
+Early life

+James Cooper was born on May 8, 1810, in Frederick County, Maryland.
+In 1829, he enrolled in Mount St. Mary's University, but moved to Washington College (later Washington & Jefferson College).
+He graduated from Washington College in 1832.
+He studied law and was admitted to the bar in 1834.

+Career

+Cooper started practicing law in Gettysburg, Pennsylvania, in the office of Thaddeus Stevens.
+He was elected as a Whig to the 26th and 27th congresses; serving from March 4, 1839, to March 3, 1843.
+In the 27th congress, he was chairman of the indian affairs committee.
+He served as a member of the Pennsylvania House of Representatives from 1843 to 1844 and in 1846 and 1848.
+He was speaker of the house for one term in 1847.
+In 1848, he was attorney general of Pennsylvania.
+He was elected to the United States Senate; serving from March 4, 1849, to March 3, 1855.

 When the American Civil War started, Cooper raised a brigade of volunteers in Maryland and was appointed brigadier general of volunteers in May 1861.
 His brigade served in Franz Sigel's division during the Shenandoah Valley Campaign.
-In poor health, he was assigned as commandant of Camp Chase, a military staging, training and prison camp near Columbus, Ohio, where he died in 1863.
+In poor health, he was assigned as commandant of Camp Chase, a military staging, training and prison camp near Columbus, Ohio.

+Personal life

-James Cooper is buried in the Mount Olivet Cemetery, near his birthplace in Frederick, Maryland.
+Copper died on March 28, 1863, at the American Hotel in Columbus.
+He was buried in Mount Olivet Cemetery in Frederick, Maryland.